Note: If

 there ends the original concept for the film.
 Variations of the script include

-Michael escaping the police across a beach front and also
+Michael escaping the police across a beach front and also turning it to a

-turning it to a rocket ship.
+rocket ship.

 In

-the planning stages of the film, Michael was keen not only to study his craft, but become the best.
-He clips images of Bertone
+the planning stages of the film, Michael was keen not only to study his craft,

-dynamics and interior to determine how on screen, he
+magazines and explored their dynamics and interior to determine how on screen,

-of its kind and as he put it “Setting a standard never to be equaled.”
+other of its kind and as he put it “Setting a standard never to be equaled.”

 Below